 Dubai from a birds eye view perspective looks pretty awesome.
 But it is a bit on the pricey side.
 To skydive over the Palm is going to set you back a hefty $600.

-8. Check Out One (Or All!) of Dubai’s Super Malls
+8. Check Out All Of Dubai’s Super Malls

 Being the city in which consumers spend the most money in the world leads us to the very obvious conclusion that Dubai is peppered with an array of world class shopping options.